google/skia/site/user/api/SkPaint_Reference.md

 bool <a href='#SkPaint_isDither'>isDither</a>() const
 </pre>

-If true, color error may be distributed to smooth color transition.
+Returns true if color error may be distributed to smooth color transition.

 Equivalent to <a href='#SkPaint_getFlags'>getFlags</a> masked with <a href='#SkPaint_kDither_Flag'>kDither Flag</a>.